netscaler/ADC-scripts/docs/usage/getting-started.md

 # Getting Started

-This document will show you how to begin using the Netscaler Ansible modules.
+This document will show you how to begin using the NetScaler Ansible modules.

 First, obtain [Python 2.7](http://www.python.org/) and [Ansible](http://docs.ansible.com/ansible/intro_installation.html) if you do not already have them.